 Sourdough braided bread is the perfect bread to slice up and serve on the side of a meal.
 It’s also great for dipping into soups and stews.

-Feel free to put butter, jam, cream cheese, or your favorite spread on it.
+Feel free to put butter, jam, cream cheese, honey, or your favorite spread on it.

-You could use this to make sandwiches although, because of the type of loaf, the slices are fairly small.
+You could use this to make sandwiches although, because of the size of the loaf, the slices are fairly small.

 Storage and Reheating

-Store leftover braided bread in your breadbox or another container.
+Store leftover challah in your breadbox, bread bag, or another container.
 I have even left mine out on the cutting board overnight and it is still soft the next day.
+Read this post for more information about properly storing your homemade sourdough bread.

-To reheat, toast it in a toaster or place in a preheated 350 degree oven for just a few minutes.
-However, it is just as delicious at room temperature so need to reheat unless you want to.
+To reheat, toast slices in a toaster or place them in a preheated 350-degree oven for just a few minutes.
+However, this bread is just as delicious at room temperature so no need to reheat it unless you want to.

-I think you and your family will love this recipe for sourdough braided bread!
+I think you and your family will love this recipe for easy sourdough challah!
 It’s not only beautiful sitting alongside a hearty meal on the table but it’s delicious as well.
+I think this will become one of your family’s favorite loaves of bread like it has for us!

 Sourdough Braided Bread